 | 4 | Mock interviews.
 Combine all categories.
 Practice under time pressure. | 2.5 hours |

-Start reading the Financial Times or Bloomberg daily at minimum 4 weeks before your first interview.
+Start reading the Financial Times, Bloomberg, sell-side morning notes, central bank releases, or company earnings recaps daily at minimum 4 weeks before your first interview.
 Surface-level market knowledge is immediately obvious to interviewers who trade these markets every day.

 Common Mistakes That Kill S&T Candidacies